alvinlolo/Team-Banana/README.md

 ### Storage

 All files will be stored on github and will make use of github’s inbuilt version control systems.
-Files too large for github will be stored on google drive.
+Internal files, such as brainstorming, will be stored on google drive.

 ### Social Platforms

 Slack will be used for all communication outside workshop sessions.
 Slack’s excellent plugin and bot functionality allows integration with github and can provide organisational notifications for improved productivity.

-Where and when will your team meet and how will you all communicate?1 Where will files be stored and shared?
-What are the file naming conventions?
-Identify the social platform/s your team has adopted and explain the choice.
-How will it facilitate communication and / or file sharing?
+Zenhub will be used to manage tasks and issues as it directly integrates with git and is very feature rich.

 ## Plan:
 There will be four stages during the development cycle of the application: research, requirements, design, and construction.
 It is not the intention of this team to have completed this cycle once during the semester, but to continue to complete it as we further iterate upon our design.